AI4CH-UniUD/Genus-Compositicium/Cypher_queries.md

   (w1:Work)-[:CONTAINS]->(n1:NominalCompound {subtype: Subtype}),
   (w1)-[:WRITTEN_BY]->(a1:Author)
 WHERE
-  a1.name = 'P. Vergilius Maro' // Insert here the name of author 1
+  a1.name = 'P. Papinius Statius' // Insert here the name of author 1
 WITH
   Subtype,
   SUM(CASE WHEN n1 IS NOT NULL THEN 1 ELSE 0 END) AS Occurrences_Author1